Medical Negligence Compensation

 Financing a claim can be a major concern for many people who may be entitled to compensation, with many people put off by the potential costs.
 This is where Jordans Solicitors can help.

 Your initial consultation with a member of our expert team at Jordans is entirely free and during this consultation we may be able to establish whether you have a claim for compensation.
 If we believe you have grounds for a claim we may be able to take your case under a Conditional Fee Agreement, also known as a No Win, No Fee Agreement.

 The law in relation to these agreements changed in 2013.
-It now states that, if your claim succeeds, the Defendants are responsible for your basic legal costs.
+It now states that, if your claim succeeds, the Defendants are responsible for your basic legal costs and disbursements.
 Your solicitor will then be entitled to a success fee payable from your damages, which is calculated as a percentage of the legal costs.
 In most cases, this success fee will be capped by agreement.
 Jordans will work tirelessly to ensure that we maximise any damages to which you are entitled.

 Medical negligence claims can be very complex, which is why it is vital that you work with a law firm who specialises in these claims.
 You also need to have confidence in your lawyer.

 Medical negligence cases are complex and therefore need specialist legal and medical advice.
-At Jordans we understand that the consequences of medical negligence can be far reaching and impact all aspects of a victim’s life.
+At Jordans we understand that the consequences of medical negligence can be far reaching and can impact all aspects of a victim’s life.
 When you feel you have been let down by professionals you trusted it can sometimes be difficult to know where to turn for help.